 Understanding 32-Bit And 64-Bit Terminology

 Personal computer owners with no exception of internet café owners are now getting to hear more and more of 64-bit architecture ever since Advanced Micro Devices (AMD) Inc. introduced its Athlon 64 processors in 2003.
 Intel followed suit in 2004 and came out with its Pentium 4 and Xeon processors that supported the 64-bit computer architecture.
+You can check out a Buyer’s Guide to Xeon Servers here.
 These were sort of recent happenings so many are of the belief that the 64-bit processors are new technologies of the day but the truth is 64-bit computers was first manufactured by IBM in 1961 and the technology was used in various generations of early servers and supercomputers according to Wikipedia on the subject of 64-bit software availability.

 Other than the short mention of the history of 64-bit microprocessors, I want to clarify that this article will not be tackling the intricate definitions of the technology which is amply covered by the above-referred wikipedia entry.
 Instead, I would be discussing how this 64-bit technology works with the still prevalent 32-bit computer hardware and software.
 Let me just add that one major reason why the 64-bit computer will totally replace the 32-bit units is because of latter’s limit of 4 gigabytes (GB) of random access memory (RAM) that present applications exceed.